Retrieval-Augmented Generation of Ontologies from Relational Databases: Acknowledgment

-Mojtaba Nayyeri gratefully acknowledges support from the ATLAS project, funded by the German Federal Ministry of Education and Research (Bundesministerium für Bildung und Forschung, BMBF).
+The authors gratefully acknowledge support from the ATLAS project, funded by the German Federal Ministry of Education and Research (Bundesministerium für Bildung und Forschung, BMBF).
 The authors gratefully acknowledge the computing time provided on the HPC HoreKa by the National HPC Center at KIT (NHR@KIT).
 This center is jointly supported by the Federal Ministry of Education and Research and the Ministry of Science, Research, and the Arts of Baden-Württemberg as part of the National High-Performance Computing (NHR) joint funding program (https://www.nhr-verein.de/en/our-partners).
 HoreKa is partly funded by the German Research Foundation (DFG).